 Amazon Sword Plant (Echinodorus genus) is a versatile and hardy plant used in decorating the background of planted tanks.
 It is very popular among hobbyists because of its long lifespan, hardiness, and ability to withstand a wide range of water temperature conditions/parameters.

-Amazon Sword Plant is suitable for beginners in the hobby.
-It requires minimal care and can survive in all kinds of tanks (low-tech tanks to high-tech tanks).
+Amazon Sword Plant is suitable even for beginner aquarists.
+This plant requires minimal care and can survive in all kinds of tanks (low-tech tanks to high-tech tanks).

 Keep reading for more information on the Amazon Sword Plant: a detailed care guide, and how you can plant it in an aquarium.